 This is a hand axe.
 It’s for my Daddy.
 He already knows that he’s getting it for Christmas so I’m posting it here freely.
 I got one from a hardware store and I freaking LOVE it.

 His maker’s mark.

 Yes, I bought a shiv.
 It’s fancy and sharp.
 I’ll cut you!

 I had to have these tiny scissors.
 They are beautiful.
-Ryder asked what I would use them for.
+What I would use them for?
 Duh!
 Nose hairs!
 Dude, these suckers are so sharp!
 I plan on injuring myself on them very soon.

 Next is my work apron.
 I love it.